useblocks/sphinx-needs-demo/docs/index.rst

    :width: 75%

-As playground a simple Automotive SW project gets documented, using elements for:
+A simple Automotive SW project is used as playground, with elements for:

 * Requirements
 * Specifications